-15.1.
-The PA must evaluate property loss reports from the contractor upon receipt, and within 10 days reject cases that do not:

-15.1.1.
-Involve property that meets the FAR 52.245-1(a) definition of Government property and the DFARS 252.245-7002 definition and reporting criteria for loss of Government property.
+- 15.1.
+The PA must evaluate property loss reports from the contractor upon receipt, and within 15 days reject cases that do not: - 15.1.1.
+Involve property that meets the FAR 52.245-1(a) definition of Government property and the reporting criteria for loss of Government property as cited in DFARS 252.245-7002 or 252.245-7005(c), when included in the contract. - 15.1.2.

-15.1.2.
 Contain required information identified in FAR 52.245-1(f)(vii)(B)(1) through (12), and source documents to support the data.
 Each line item of loss must be reflected.
 It is not appropriate for a contractor to state that they have "1 Lot of various items," because this does not allow for IUID to be updated or for future updates to be made in the event that items are later located.

-15.2.
+- 15.2.
 Insufficient information in contractor property loss report.
 PAs must inform the contractor in writing, clearly describing which information is insufficient, and provide the contractor with a suspense for resubmittal.
-PAs will monitor the contractor's response to ensure the loss is correctly reported, and will follow up with the contractor if they do not meet the timeframe identified in the rejection.
-Additionally, if the reported loss does not meet the definition and reporting criteria for "loss of Government property," as defined in FAR 45.101, PAs must inform the contractor in writing of the reason for the rejection and have the contractor withdraw the case.

-15.3.
-Within 90 calendar days of receipt of an acceptable property loss report from the contractor, the PA must:
+PAs will monitor the contractor's response to ensure the loss is correctly reported and will follow up with the contractor if they do not meet the timeframe identified in the rejection.
+Tracking of rejected loss cases will be accomplished using the Government Property Reporting Solution (GPARS) application on DoD365, which will allow the PA to record comments and any changes to the resubmittal suspense date.
+Additionally, if the reported loss does not meet the definition and reporting criteria for "loss of Government property," as defined in FAR 45.101, PAs must inform the contractor in writing of the reason for the rejection and have the contractor withdraw the case. - 15.3.
+Within 90 calendar days of receipt of an acceptable property loss report from the contractor, the PA must: - 15.3.1.

-15.3.1.
 Review the contract terms and conditions to determine whether the contract specifies that the risk of loss is assumed by the Government or the contractor.
 If one or more subcontractors contributed to or caused the loss, the PA will assess the extent of subcontractor responsibility and liability.
-The PA will consider whether the loss occurred at the subcontractor, and review the terms and conditions flowed down in the subcontract agreement (e.g., if the prime contractor flowed down full risk of loss in the subcontract, the prime contractor would be expected to enforce those terms and conditions, and secure reimbursement to be passed on to the Government).

-15.3.2.
-Evaluate the facts concerning any payment the contractor may receive or be entitled to receive for the loss from a third party, including whether the loss is covered by insurance or the contractor was (or expects to be) otherwise reimbursed.
-If the contractor expects to be reimbursed, then the PA must ensure that the contractor pursues that reimbursement.
+The PA will consider whether the loss occurred at the subcontractor, and review the terms and conditions flowed down in the subcontract agreement (e.g., if the prime contractor flowed down full risk of loss in the subcontract, the prime contractor would be expected to enforce those terms and conditions, and secure reimbursement to be passed on to the Government). - 15.3.2.
+Evaluate the facts concerning any payment the contractor may receive or be entitled to receive for the loss from a third party, including whether the loss is covered by insurance, or the contractor was (or expects to be) otherwise reimbursed.
+If the contractor expects to be reimbursed, then the PA must ensure that the contractor pursues that reimbursement. - 15.3.2.1.
+Potential Insurance Coverage Or Other Reimbursement.
+Whether a loss is covered by insurance or whether the contractor will be otherwise reimbursed may be in doubt for a considerable period of time.
+For example, an insurance claim may be in dispute or the subject of litigation.
+In cases where the contractor is expected to receive reimbursement, but that reimbursement has not yet been received, the PA should reject the loss case until the contractor has either secured reimbursement or determined that there will be no reimbursement.
+The PA will encourage the contractor to ensure that all facts regarding the loss, to include the potential for reimbursement are known prior to submission of a formal loss report.